Vermont Lake Champlain 300k & 200k – September 14th, 2024

 Controls: Rouses Point (both distances), Charlotte (200k), Port Henry (300k)

-Sanctioning: RUSA & ACP
+Sanctioning: ACP

-Online Map/GPS Link for 300k: 300k
+Online Map/GPS Link for 300k: Updated 2024 version

-Online Map/GPS Link for 200k: 200k
+Online Map/GPS Link for 200k: Updated 2024 version

 Registration: BikeReg page

-The ride will start and finish in the parking lot of the Anchorage Inn in South Burlington, behind the hotel.
-(Finishers after dark or in poor weather should come inside the lobby.)
-Please do not park at the hotel unless you are staying there.
 Riders driving to the start have two options: 1) park in the shopping mall lot across the street, away from the stores, or 2) park 1.7 miles away in the Wheeler Lot, a city-owned lot used by a lot of bike clubs.
+This is the recommended choice.
 Google map to Wheeler Lot.
 Avoid all of the smaller lots near the hotel; they are all clearly signed as patrons-only and no-overnight parking.

 There will be about 7 miles of hard-packed, well-maintained dirt roads suitable for skinny tires on both routes, all of which riders will encounter during daylight.